oVirt/ovirt-site/source/feature/fence-kdump.html.md

         2. If no record is returned or *record timestamp + NextKdumpTimeout < message timestamp*, set status to **STARTED**, otherwise set status to **DUMPING**

     3. Write IP, message timestamp and status to **fence_kdump_messages** table
-*   Another thread (it will be scheduled to execute every 30 seconds) will take care of finishing fence_kdump process status:
+*   Another thread, which will be scheduled to execute every *FenceKdumpFlowTerminatorInterval* (default 10) seconds, will take care of finishing fence_kdump process status:
     1. Select the most recent records from **fence_kdump_messages** table for all IP
     2. For each IP if record status is not **FINISHED** and *record_timestamp + KdumpFinishedTimeout < current timestamp*, write new record to **fence_kdump_messages** table with status **FINISHED**
-*   Last thread will be scheduler to execute every 5 seconds and it will be used as a heartbeat status for engine, that fence_kdump listener is alive:
+*   Last thread will be scheduler to execute every *FenceKdumpListenerHeartbeatInterval* (default 10 ) seconds and it will be used as a heartbeat status for engine, that fence_kdump listener is alive:
     1. It will store current timestamp into **fence_kdump_messages** table for IP value *fence_kdump_listener*

 The listener will use two config values: